phiroict/terraform-azure-aro/README.md

 # terraform-azure-ocp
 This code will first standup VNET, Bastion and firewall for the Azure Private network.

-This hat can be used to run openshift install for internal network.
+This can be used to run openshift install for internal network.

 # Creating the infrastructure on Azure.
 IMPORTANT: First ensure you are logged into the right Azure account.